The Ōtara-Papatoetoe Local Board wants to celebrate Polyfest’s 50th anniversary at its home location, continuing a 28-year tradition.

 Local board member Tupou Folau emphasised the festival’s value to the community and its legacy.
 Photo / File

-He added there was a risk the money could be lost and not return to Ōtara-Papatoetoe.
+He added that the money could be lost and not returned to Ōtara-Papatoetoe.

 Local board member Dr Ashraf Choudhary questioned the funding distribution and said it should have regional backing from Auckland Council.